 - If you enjoy fresh scallions (green onions), you can easily regrow them on a sunny windowsill.
 Place the white root ends in a glass of water (changing out the water about once per week).
 Once the green ends have regrown, snip what you need and let the rest keep growing.

 - Use what you have before buying more.
 Commit to taking inventory of all the food in your kitchen twice a month.
 Bring forward the buried items and plan meals based on these ingredients.

 - Eat attentively.
-Practicing mindfulness during meals can increase enjoyment of the food.
+Practicing mindfulness during meals (known as mindful eating) can increase enjoyment of the food.
 You may even be satisfied with smaller portions.
 Conversely, eating while distracted can lead to feeling hungry again sooner and a higher intake of food later on.
 [3,4]

 Nutritious and Inexpensive Staples

 A combination of fresh and processed foods can make up a healthful shopping list.
 Processed foods have their pros and cons but they shouldn’t be entirely labeled as unhealthy, since the degree of processing and type of processing affects nutrient content.
 For example, thanks to processing methods like freezing and canning, we can fill our freezers and stock our pantries with healthy staples like frozen fruits and vegetables, tinned fish, and canned beans.
 That said, when choosing canned or frozen foods, select options that do not include extra sodium, sugar, or other additives.

 Here are some foods that are economical year-round and offer a wide range of nutrients including protein, fiber, vitamins, and minerals: